void-linux/void-docs/src/xbps/repositories/official/debug.md

 # debug

-Void Linux packages come without debugging symbols, if you want to debug software or look at a coredump you will need the debugging symbols.
+Void Linux packages come without debugging symbols, if you want to debug software or look at a core dump you will need the debugging symbols.
 These packages are contained in the debug repo.
 Install the `void-repo-debug` package to enable this repository.